zbray/trivia-game/README.md

 Future Game Features

 - There will be a button to reset the game from the start with a fresh timer and score without refreshing the page.

+- There will be a personal message giving the user a grade based on the range of correct answers.

 Background Image Source: http://www.billfrymire.com/gallery/polar-grid-stone-world-map-flat-sepia.jpg.html